What is a chargeback?

 • If the merchant disputes your claim, we’ll notify you immediately via the app and review the merchant response within 5 working days.

-4. Final decision
+6. Final decision

 • The card network applies their rules and decides.
+There may be an additional review round if needed.

 The full chargeback process can take between 50 and 120 days, depending on the case.
+For example, depending on. whether the merchant responds or there are extra review rounds.

 How do I track the status of my chargeback request?